Indonesia partners with U.S. Mayo Clinic to build international hospital in Bali - ExBulletin

 Indonesia partners with U.S. Mayo Clinic to build international hospital in Bali

-JAKARTA – Indonesia is working with the famous US Mayo Clinic to build an international hospital on the island of Bali, with the aim of reducing the number of Indonesians seeking treatment abroad and redirecting referrals billions of dollars of their annual medical spending to the local health sector.
+JAKARTA (The Straits Times / Asia News Network): Indonesia is working with the famous Mayo Clinic in the United States to build an international hospital on the island of Bali, with the aim of reducing the number of Indonesians seeking treatment in overseas and reallocate billions of dollars from their annual medical spending to the local health sector.

 The resort island is one of three places where Indonesia has plans to build international hospitals.
 The other two sites are the capital Jakarta and Medan, the largest city in Sumatra, the second most populous island in the country.